Buildings insurance

 • You’re renting: it’s usually your landlord’s responsibility to have buildings insurance in place.
 But as a tenant, you’ll need to arrange your own contents insurance.

-• You own a leasehold flat: the freehold building that your flat is a part of may be insured by the landlord of the building and you might have to pay some of the buildings insurance through a service charge.
+• You're a leasehold flat owner: the building that your flat is a part of may be insured by the freeholder.
+You might have to pay some of the buildings insurance through a service charge.
 You should always check to see if you need to arrange your own cover though.
-Find out more about buildings insurance for flats.

 What is covered by buildings insurance?